 To run the

-You can run both module-based tests and integration-based tests by inputting the path to their test file or directory as appropriate.
-You can also run a single class by specifying the path to the class's Java file.
+Atest supports running both module-based tests and integration-based tests by inputting the path to their test file or directory as appropriate.
+It also supports running a single class by specifying the path to the class's Java file.
 Both relative and absolute paths are supported.

 you don't specify an option, then all steps run.